ACM40960/project-diwa13/README.md

 ### ⚙️ Guidelines to run the code:

 1. Download Jupyter Notebook to your local machine.
+You can download Anaconda[Anaconda](https://www.anaconda.com/download) and install Jupyter Noebook.
 2. A python version of 3.10.9 is required; if this version is not available, upgrade the python version.
+Python can be downloaded from the Link.[Link for downloading Python](https://www.python.org/downloads/)
 3. Before running the jupyter notebook make sure to install the following libraries since they have been used for analysis,model implementation,hypeparameter tuning and Evaluation.

 **Run the following commands for installing the aforementioned libraries**